Colorado Springs Switchbacks FC: Stadium

-In 2014, Sand Creek Stadium (now officially known as Martin E Ragain Field) received a $3.5 million renovation by Martin E Ragain (Populous architects) after signing a 10-year lease with the City of Colorado Springs to meet league minimum stadium criteria for franchises.
+In 2014, Sand Creek Stadium (now officially known as the Switchbacks Training Field) received a $3.5 million renovation by Martin E. Ragain after signing a 10-year lease with the City of Colorado Springs to meet league minimum stadium criteria for franchises.
 Located at roughly 6,500 feet above sea level, the stadium was at the highest elevation of any primary home stadium for a professional team in the American soccer pyramid.
-This status will transfer to the new Weidner Field, although it sits at a lower altitude of 6,035 feet.